Creature of Habit Scale (COHS)

 What participants see before taking the survey

-In this survey, you will be asked to rate how well statements regarding your habitual behaviors match your behaviors.
+In this survey, you are asked to rate how habitual your behaviors are in daily life.

 What participants see after taking the survey